|Black Ink: Monocolour Drawings on Washi ||ADD TO CART|

 By the end of the day, students will have acquired a great deal of experience, and take away the results of their work that will effectively function as a catalogue of effects, useful in further use of washi in their work.

-Traditional Japanese Chirigi-e is an amazing technique in which one “paints” with torn bits of colored washi, to create unbelievably detailed landscapes, portraits, wildlife or other representational images that look like an oil painting until you get about six inches away from them.
-Adapting this sophisticated, but complex. technique to our Western ways, Danielle has added drawing with pen and ink, or other colours to it, thereby simplifying it and making it a way of creating compelling and unusual images with just a few lines and washi.
+Seeing is believing, and you have to before you can possibly imagine not only the beautiful, but extradordinarily detailed and realistic results that you can get using only small pieces of washi and taking advantage of its long fibres that jut out when torn.
+Traditional Japanese Chirigi-e is an amazing technique in which one “paints” landscapes, portraits, wildlife or other representational images that look like an oil painting until you get about six inches away from them.
+Adapting this sophisticated, but complex, technique to our Western ways, Danielle has added drawing with pen and ink, or other colours to it, thereby simplifying it and making it a way of creating compelling and unusual images with just a few lines and washi.

 A palette of colours for a figurative or abstract painter offer innumerable creative possibilities.
 But, the textural surfaces, translucence, multitude of patterns and the legendary strength of washi, combined with being able to tear, fold, cut-out and tint it, offer a palette of even greater opportunity for self-expression.